MK2112/any_to_any.py/README.md

    - `-fps` or `--framerate`: Set the framerate (fps) when converting to a movie format or codec; default maintains input fps.

 #### Usage Examples
-- Convert e.g. MP4 files MP3:<br>`python any_to_any.py -i /path/to/mp4s -o /path/to/save/files -f mp3 -q high -d`
+- Convert e.g. MP4 files to MP3:<br>`python any_to_any.py -i /path/to/mp4s -o /path/to/save/files -f mp3 -q high -d`
-- Merge e.g. MP4 files with equally named MP3 files:<br>`python any_to_any.py -i /path/to/files -o /path/to/save/files -m -d`
+- Merge e.g. MP4 files with respective, equally named MP3 files:<br>`python any_to_any.py -i /path/to/files -o /path/to/save/files -m -d`
 - Concatenate e.g. MP4 files:<br>`python any_to_any.py -i /path/to/mp4s -o /path/to/save/files -c -d`
 - Start the web interface:<br>`python any_to_any.py -w`